venkain/devops-technical-interview/README.md

 With this test, we want to see your ability to create an entire infrastructure from scratch as well as your skills as a system administrator.

 ## The task
-Your task is to provision a highly available Wordpress/Drupal cluster.
+Your task is to provision a highly available /[Gitlab](https://about.gitlab.com/)/[Discourse](https://www.discourse.org/)/Rails CMS of your choice/.
 The entry point of the cluster should be a host and port 443.

 ## The solution
 In your solution please emphasize on readability, maintainability and DevOps methodologies.
 We expect a clear way to recreate your setup.